Kingxukai/linux/Documentation/driver-api/thermal/cpu-cooling-api.rst

 implementation specific processor support and characterisation factors.
 Therefore, in initial implementation that contribution is represented as a constant coefficient.
-This is a simplification consistent with the relative contribution to overall power variation.
+This is a simplification consistent with the woke relative contribution to overall power variation.

 In this simplified representation our model becomes::